eficode-academy/terraform-fundamentals/04-Using-Terraform-Functions-and-Other-Commands.md

-# 04-Using Terraform Functions and Advanced Commands
+# 04-Using Terraform Functions and Other Commands

 ## Learning Goals